 7. Eat Leftovers for Breakfast and Lunch

 It can be tough to break the cereal and sandwich mindset but an easy, time-saving way to eat healthy is to make extra of foods and serve them again for breakfast and lunch.
 Most foods (except soups) can also be added to an omelet for breakfast or put with a salad for lunch.
-Cold meatza or barbecue actually makes a delicious breakfast or lunch (together with a large pile of veggies, of course).
+Cold meatza or leftover barbecue actually makes a delicious breakfast or lunch (together with a large pile of veggies, of course).

 Another easy trick is to make salads or store leftovers in mason jars (liquid ingredients at the bottom for salads, then meat/toppings, then lettuce) and store in the fridge.
 Then, the meal can be re-heated easily or dumped onto a plate to serve.